 Snorkel and mask set: Definitely buy this BEFORE you head into Mexico.
 Adult snorkel sets are hard to find down here unless you’re in a major city’s dive shop.
 It’s tempting to buy a cheap set or a full-face mask, but don’t.
 You’ll have a much better snorkel experience if you invest in a quality snorkel and mask set like this one.
 Otherwise, water can and will get into your mask and snorkel and that’s never fun and dangerous for beginners.
 We use this spray to prevent fog from building up on the inside of the mask.

-Mexico guidebook: Forget about buying a Mexico travel guide that simply lists the best hotels and restaurants in every city.
-If you really want to explore Mexico and immerse yourself in the culture, you need this book to figure out how things work (or don’t) around here.
+Mexico guidebook: More of an intro to Mexico and its culture than a directory of attractions and accommodations, but if you really want to explore Mexico and immerse yourself in the culture, you need this book to figure out how things work (or don’t) around here.
 The People’s Guide to Mexico is the classic guide to “living, traveling, and taking things as they come” in Mexico.

 Bahia de los Angeles Hotels & Camping